 14th IAPR Workshop on Pattern Recognition in Remote Sensing

-In conjunction with 28th International Conference On Pattern Recognition (ICPR 2026).
+In conjunction with 28th International Conference On Pattern Recognition (ICPR 2026) August 17-21 2026 in Lyon, France.
 Please register on the ICPR website to participate.

 Important Dates